-- $\checkmark$ A random sample of size n is selected from a population with mean μ and standard deviation σ. - $\checkmark$ The sampling distribution of the sample mean will have mean $\mu$ and standard deviation . $\chi$ - ✓ If the original population is normal, the sampting of the pribution will be normal for any sample size. - ✓ If the original population is nonnormal, the sampling distribution will be normal when n is large.
+- \checkmark A random sample of size n is selected from a population with mean μ and standard deviation σ . - \checkmark The sampling distribution of the sample mean will have mean μ and standard deviation . $\overline{\mathcal{X}}$ - If the original population is normal, the sampting distribution will be normal for any sample size. - ✓ If the original population is nonnormal, the sampling distribution will be normal when n is large.